lingtalfi/UniverseTools/doc/api/Ling/UniverseTools/DependencyTool/getDependencyListRecursiveByUniverseDirPlanets.md

-Returns a list of [planet dot names](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) corresponding to all the dependencies of the given planets, recursively.
+Returns a list of sorted [planet dot names](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) corresponding to all the dependencies of the given planets, recursively.

 By default, it also includes the given planets in the list.
 If you just want the dependencies, set $includeParents=false.